The J. Geils Band: 1980s commercial peak and breakup

-Reunion appearances
+Reunion appearances, Geils' departure, and final dissolution

 The group reunited with Wolf in 1999 for a 13-date tour of the East Coast and upper Midwest.
 Rollins Band drummer Sim Cain sat in on drums for this tour, which also saw the band supported by backup singers Andricka Hall and Catherine Russell, as well as the Uptown Horns (who had also appeared with the group on its Freeze Frame Tour).
 After the '99 reunion tour finished at that year's end, Wolf returned to touring with his own backup band.

 On February 26, 2005, the band (with drummer Marty Richards) reunited at the Charles Hotel in Cambridge, Massachusetts, for a charity show for the Cam Neely Foundation for cancer care.
 On May 22, 2006, all six original members had a surprise reunion at bassist Danny Klein's 60th birthday party at Scullers Jazz Club in Boston.

 On February 19, 2009, the band reunited again to perform the opening concert at the new House of Blues in Boston on Lansdowne Street (formerly the location of Avalon, Axis, The Embassy and The Modern), with Marty Richards on drums and Mitch Chakour supplying backup vocals.
 Subsequently, they played two shows on April 24 and 25 at Detroit's Fillmore Theater (formerly State Theater).
 They also did a second show on Lansdowne Street on April 28.

 On July 11, 2009, The J. Geils Band played at the Borgata Hotel/Casino in Atlantic City, NJ, selling out the Borgata's 2,000-seat event center.
 On December 31, 2009, the band reunited for a one-night live gig at the Mohegan Sun Arena in Uncasville, CT.

 The band played a benefit in Boston for Big Brothers/Big Sisters on January 23, 2010.
 On August 14, 2010, The J. Geils Band reunited once again to open for Aerosmith at a sold-out show at Fenway Park.
 For their 2010 dates, the band was again supported by the Uptown Horns along with backup singers Mitch Chakour, Andricka Hall and Nichelle Tillman.
 Hall and Tillman toured with the band for their 2012 tour, as did the Uptown Horns, while Hall, Mitch Chakour, and Ada Dyer were the backup singers on the 2011 tour.
 Since this time, Wolf and Geils had also both been touring as solo artists.
 Danny Klein formed a new band called Danny Klein's Full House that was dedicated to playing the music of The J. Geils Band.